 Marjorie’s seedling tree is an excellent plum for smaller gardens.
 It needs no pollinating partner and produces a tree full to the brim with deep purple-red fruit.
 Marjorie’s seedling plums get sweeter as they stay on the tree, a bonus for home gardeners who can wait, unlike commercial growers who pick early.
 If you love plums, try growing Marjorie’s seedling plum as a low maintenance, heavy producing fruit tree.

 About Marjorie’s Seedling Plum Trees

 Marjorie’s seedling plums are small fruits with deeply yellow, juicy flesh.
-The trees can grow 8 to 13 feet (2.5 to 4 m.) tall with a bushy habit unless trained.
+The trees can grow 8 to 13 feet (2-4 m.) tall with a bushy habit, unless trained.
 There are several seasons of interest with this plum tree.
-In early spring, a cloud of pearly white flowers appears, followed by the deeply hued fruit and finally purple-bronze foliage in fall.
+In early spring, a cloud of pearly white flowers appear, followed by the deeply hued fruit and finally, purple-bronze foliage in fall.

 Growing Marjorie’s Seedling Plum

 Marjorie’s seedling is an easy plum tree to grow.
 These trees prefer cool, temperate regions and well-draining, sandy soil.
 Acidic soil with a pH range of 6.0 to 6.5 is ideal.
 The planting hole should be twice as wide and deep as the root mass and well worked.

 Water the soil in well and keep new trees moist as they establish.
 Water once per week deeply, or more if the temperatures are high and no natural precipitation occurs.